jhyun27/root-challenge-problem/README.md

 ## Design Approach

 My initial design included a Trip, Driver, FileReader, FileWriter, and main class from which the application would run.
 In order to visualize how these classes would interact, I started by creating skeletons of each class.
 I then used TDD in order to achieve the parameters outlined in the problem statement.
 Once my application was successfully writing out to a file, I added a comparator to sort the final report by miles (descending).
-I also ended up adding a DriverLog class and tests in order to further encapsulate my Driver from my FileReader and FileWriter.
+I also ended up adding a DriverLog class and tests in order to encapsulate my Driver class.

 ## Testing
 Unit tests was determined by the parameters outlined in the problem statement such as: